Home Projects

 Facebook Marketplace, Facebook Groups, and Local Free and For Sale Pages

-Another newer way people find kitchen cabinets is through social channels like Facebook, where groups and pages are dedicated to secondhand shopping.
+Another newer way people find kitchen cabinets is through social channels like Facebook.
+Facebook Marketplace is an obvious starting point, but you can also find local groups dedicated to secondhand shopping.
 This is a great option if you’re not looking to go far for used cabinets.
 It allows you to stay local and save money on transportation and new cabinet costs.
 Just be prepared to install these yourself or hire out a contractor to get the job done for you.

 Best of luck on all your kitchen cabinet endeavors, and remember that with a little extra digging, you won’t need to settle for prices that bust your wallet.